The Key (1958 film): Production

 Two endings for The Key were filmed.
 According to "Notes" at the Turner Classic Movies entry for the film and attributed to the New York Times, one was filmed in which David gets aboard the train for a "happy" ending.
 In the other, purportedly filmed to satisfy the American Motion Picture Production Code by showing that David and Stella pay for their sexual relationship, he just misses catching it, but insists he will search for and find her.
 In this explanation the Production Code Administration unexpectedly accepted the happy ending but a few reels of the darker ending were distributed to meet the demands of cinemas during its opening run.

 However a published history of British films subjected to PCA scrutiny before their American release presents a slightly different version.
 After an initial rejection of the story outline in 1952 by the PCA, Carl Foreman resurrected the Stella project in 1957 and was offered two acceptable story lines: one in which Stella has an unconventional but asexual relationship with the captains, the other "a clearcut story of sin and retribution" in which she loses her relationship at the end.
 The source states that the second version was submitted to the PCA and a certificate issued in June 1958.

 A biography of director Carol Reed by Peter William Evans supports the latter contention.
 It asserts that the original ending released in Europe had David missing the train, and that Reed intended to convey that his vow to find Stella has no more substance than "the steam in which both they and the moving train are shrouded."
 Evans adds that the happy ending of David catching the train was made for U.S. audiences and was a more "conventional conclusion."

 De Hartog's novel, originally entitled Stella, concerned Dutch tugboat captains who fled to England with their craft in 1940 (as represented by the character Captain Van Dam and based on historical fact) and a British woman named Stella.
 The casting of Holden and Loren necessitated script rationales for their presence in 1941 England, but the appointment of an American in the RNVR as a ship's captain during the early years of World War II was historically possible.

 Filming of The Key was done aboard H.M.S.
 Restive (W39), an Assurance class Admiralty tug of the Royal Navy from the same era.

 Reception

-Kinematograph Weekly listed it as being "in the money" at the British box office in 1958.
-It was one of the twelve most popular films in Britain that year.
+Kinematograph Weekly listed it as being "in the money" at the British box office in 1958 saying while the film "fell short of expectations... it still made a lot of money."

+Variety listed it as one of the twelve most popular films in Britain that year.

 It made $2.2 million in North America in rentals.